yowainwright/yowainwright.github.io/src/pages/2017-09-05-digging-into-sinon.md

 server.respond()
 ```

-All together the stubbed server looks like this.
+Altogether the stubbed server looks like this.

 ```javascript
 // define fake api success reponse